Declarative Sentences: A Complete Guide + 10 Examples

 6. Compound-Complex declarative sentences

 “I enjoy hiking, and I go on trails every year, even if the weather is bad”.
 Can you now identify how many independent and dependent clauses in a sentence?
 This is a compound-complex declarative sentence.
 As the name suggests, these sentences are a combination of compound and complex sentences.
 They contain at least two independent clauses and one or more dependent clauses.
+This structure is different than the compound complex sentences.

 For example: